 The Grace Coolidge Creek hosts about 6 man-made dams meant for fishing.
 These man-made dams create deep pools that are home to large numbers of stocked trout.
 We recommend first timers visit the walk-in fishing area marked on the Custer State Park map (page 4) .

 There are some locations you may have to do a bit of hiking to access and as always, fly fishing opportunities only get better the further you go.

 The creek has a great view of the Black Hills that will have you wondering why you hadn’t tried this South Dakota river sooner.

 If you are a beginner, this may be a great place to put your skills to the test.
 The walk-in deters a lot of people short on time so these areas are less pressured.

 Here you can learn to conquer the frustrations of getting snags and caught in trees without people watching.
 In this creek, we go by the motto: “if you don’t see any trout on the surface get the Wooly Bugger out”.

 Spring Creek flows out of Sheridan Lake and is situated just south of Rapids City.
 Spring Creek can offer some pretty monstrous hatches which gives credence to it being one of the premier dry fly fisheries in the area.
 The best fishing in Spring Creek is just under the dams or try some the areas around Sheridan Lake.

-We recommend you carry some streamers to fly fish from the large pools and when fishing the rest of the creek you can try a Pheasant Tail nymph.
-Pay attention to the Dakota fishing reports to learn more on the current hatches as they can be difficult to predict.
+We recommend you carry some streamers to fly fish with in the large pools and when fishing the rest of the creek you can try a Pheasant Tail nymph with a hopper above it.

 So there you have it.
 Our guide to the top fishing destinations in South Dakota.
 If you need any further advice or have any questions, please don’t hesitate to leave us a comment down below.